 In the exam room, it took no time for me to figure out where this spotting was coming from.
 She had a marble size mass extruding from her vulva near the clitoris.
 This beefy red, angry looking mass easily bled when I barely touched it.
 “I can see what is causing the bleeding and it isn’t because of your last exam.
 You have something growing here that I need to biopsy.”
 She didn’t want me to do the biopsy that day.
 “I have too many things to do today.”
 But it seemed she was postponing the biopsy out of fear.

 A month later, she finally came back for the biopsy.
 I helped her make a follow up appointment since I was nearly certain the growth was cancer.
 When I got the biopsy results my first thought was “this could have been caught so much earlier if she had yearly gyn exams.”
 But here she was, with multiple health issues, difficulty getting around, and now vulvar cancer with a disfiguring, painful surgery ahead of her.

 Don’t let politicians, insurance companies, social media dictate your health care needs and interfere with your relationship with your doctor.
 Don’t let them take away your right to have regular preventive health visits, family planning choices and cancer screenings.
 Listen to your body, listen to the signals it is giving you, listen to your gut telling you “go see your doctor.”
 Don’t get fixated on whether you need a PAP smear or not.
-Your gynecologist will tell you if you do need one and, in the process, will also take care of your other health needs.
+Your gynecologist will tell you if you do need one and, in the process, will also take care of your other female health needs.